S2-group/NAPPA/Test-App/README.md

 sh scripts/update-nappa-library.sh
 ```

-Alternatevelly, you can do the following steps to import a new version:
+Alternatively, you can do the following steps to import a new version:

 1. Go to the [Prefetching Library](Prefetching-Library) directory
 1. Build the library